marcodiiga/marcodiiga.github.io/_posts/2015-09-28-length-of-longest-valid-substring.markdown

     input:   ")(()())("
     output:  6

-This problem exhibit similarities with the [the maximum subarray problem]({% post_url 2015-09-16-maximum-and-maximum-zero-sum-subarray-problems %}) although it **does** require a history to check for the continuation of the current valid subexpression.
+This problem exhibits similarities with the [the maximum subarray problem]({% post_url 2015-09-16-maximum-and-maximum-zero-sum-subarray-problems %}) although it **does** require a history to check for the continuation of the current valid subexpression.
 A stack is the natural data structure to be used to track the previous expression openings.
 The breakpoint of a contiguous subexpression is a closing parenthesis `)` with no pending `(` on the stack.

 The algorithm is quite simple and runs in \\( O(N) \\)